Discover Bulgaria : Geography

 The gorges and caves dug by the water

-Although not very abundant, the rivers have carved out splendid caves and caverns in the rock, which can be seen all over the landscape.
-The Ledenilzu gorge, near Vratsa, is remarkable.
-The Magina Gorge, near Belogradchik, is no less impressive.
-In the Rhodopes, the Trigad gorge is exceptional.
-Not to be missed are the canyons along the Roussenski Lom river, the Kruchouna waterfalls near Letnitsa and the gorges of the Iskar river.
+Although few in number, the watercourses have carved out splendid caves and caverns in the rock, which can be seen throughout the landscape.
+The Ledenilzu Gorge, near Vratsa, is remarkable.
+The Magina gorge, near Belogradchik, has nothing to envy.
+In the Rhodopes, the Trigad Gorge is exceptional.
+Also not to be missed: the canyon along the Roussenski Lom river, the Krouchouna waterfalls near Letnitsa and the gorges of the Iskar river.

-There are more than 5 000 caves in Bulgaria.
-The deepest is 415 m and the longest is about 20 km.
-Nine caves are equipped and open to the public.
-They are Ledenika, Magourata and Saeva Doupka, Batcho Kiro and Orlova Tchouka in the North and the Center, Snejanka, Yagodinskata, Dyavolskoto Garlo and Ouhlovitsa in the Rhodopes.
+There are over 5,000 caves in Bulgaria.
+The deepest drops to 415 m and the longest is around 20 km.
+Nine caves have been developed and are open to the public.
+They are Ledenika, Magourata and Saeva Doupka, Batcho Kiro and Orlova Tchouka in the North and Centre, Snejanka, Yagodinskata, Dyavolskoto Garlo and Ouhlovitsa in the Rhodopes.

-For those who like caving, it should be said that even if the caves in Bulgaria are not very deep, they are extremely difficult.
-For example, to enter and exit the second deepest one, Barki 14, it takes more than 30 hours.
-Therefore, if you want to go caving, it is better to go with a caving club or an adventure agency.
+Caving enthusiasts beware: even if the caves in Bulgaria are not very deep, they are extremely difficult.
+For example, it takes over 30 hours to enter and exit the second deepest cave, Barki 14.
+So if you want to go caving, it's best to book a trip with a caving club or a specialized adventure travel agency.

 The Black Sea coast, between cliffs and valleys